 5. Include Closed Captions on Videos

 The majority of Facebook videos (85%) are watched without sound, which means that if you aren’t using captions, your audience might be missing the point of your video.
-An analysis by Instapage showed the of captioned videos is 16% higher than for videos without and that reactions to videos were 17% higher on the version of the video with captions.
+An analysis by Instapage showed the average reach of captioned videos is 16% higher than for videos without and that reactions to videos were 17% higher on the version of the video with captions.